 Setting time-based goals instead of word counts (e.g., 25 minutes of focused work instead of “500 words”).

-👉 Try this: Create a sensory experience that you replicate when you write that would get you in the mood: Listening to a particular soundscape, burning a candle with an evocative scent, finding a talisman that you touch before writing, brewing a specific flavour of tea, creating an inspirational vision board you can see while typing.
+👉 Try this: Create a sensory experience that you replicate when you write that would get you in the mood: Listening to a particular soundscape, burning a candle with an evocative scent, identifying and touching a talisman before writing, brewing a specific flavour of tea, creating an inspirational vision board you can see while typing.
+All of these rituals that support a writing process that fits your brain, your body, and your life.
+It's not about forcing discipline; it's about building conditions that help you feel ready to begin.

 Applying this to writing: A story